SurajSubramanian/SurajSubramanian.github.io/_posts/2020-02-25-simple-linear-regression.markdown

-The following code implements Simple Linear Regression from scratch. *The motive is to get a good grasp of basic concepts like computing the cost function, implementing gradient descent and using vector notations*.
-It is suggested that you watch Andrew NGs Lectures on Linear Regression and also try out his exercises in Octave before going through this code !
+The following code implements Simple Linear Regression from scratch. **The motive is to get a good grasp of basic concepts like computing the cost function, implementing gradient descent and using vector notations.** It is suggested that you watch Andrew NGs Lectures on Linear Regression and also try out his exercises in Octave before going through this code !

 Importing necessary packages
 - numpy: for representing vectors,